jdereg/json-io/README.md

 ### Revision History
  * 4.2.1
   * Bug fix: The error message showing any parsing errors put the first character of the message at the end of the message (off by one error on a ring buffer).
-  * Parsing exceptions include the line number and column number.
+  * Parsing exceptions always include the line number and column number (there were a couple of places in the code that did not do this).
  * 4.2.0
   * Enhancement: In Map of Maps mode, all fields are kept, even if they start with @.
 In the past fields starting with @ were skipped.
   * Ehancement: No longer throws ClassNotFound exception when the class associated to the @type is not found.
 Instead it returns a LinkedHashMap, which works well in Map of Maps mode.
 In Object mode, it *may* work if the field can have the Map set into it, otherwise an error will be thrown indicating that a Map cannot be set into field of type 'x'.